Nayoh9/marvel-backend/README.md

 <br>
 <br>

-## Thefollowing route is only usable if you are connected with a user account.
+## The following route is only usable if you are connected with a user account.

 ### /user/update